liwenyip/hugo-easy-gallery/README.md

 - /static/js/load-photoswipe.js
 - /static/css/hugo-easy-gallery.css

-**NB `load-photoswipe.html` loads jQuery from `cdnjs.cloudflare.com`.**

-- If your template already loads jQuery in the header, you can delete the jQuery link in `load-photoswipe.html`.
-- If your template already loads jQuery in the footer,  you should `load-photoswipe.js` from the footer instead of in `load-photoswipe.html`.

 If you want, you could (depending on a front matter param) conditionally load `load-photoswipe.html` or its contents from the footer of your template.
 But I've consciously chosen to load PhotoSwipe using a shortcode so that you don't have to modify your template if you don't want to.

 ## Theme integration